uwcirg/tb-mobile-app/src/Content/changelog/en.md

 - Add instructions about how to enable push notifications at the system level
 - Detect if they are not enabled and present warning with link to instructions

+General:
+- Make version number more readable, add to login screen
+- Fix display of warning message for demo site

 ## v2.5
 Released June 24th, 2021